pcdslab/ProteoRift/README.md

 Full documentation and further functionality are still a work in progress.
 A step-by-step how-to for training or running our trained version of ProteoRift on your data is available below.
 Please check back soon for an updated tool!

-## Time of Execution
-For a 3.9GB database, our proposed method completes the search in 1.65 hours with filters.
-For a larger 31GB database, the search takes 11.9 hours with filters.

 <!-- # Step-by-Step HOW TO
 The below sections explain the setup for running the database search (on already trained model) or retraining the model using your own data. -->